 “BROOKLYN” BY MOS DEF

-Homegrown rapper Mos Def, now Yasiin Bey, begins this song with the hook from the Red Hot Chilli Peppers’ “Under the Bridge” switching out Brooklyn for the City of Angels.
+Homegrown rapper Mos Def, now Yasiin Bey, begins this song with the hook from the Red Hot Chili Peppers’ “Under the Bridge” switching out Brooklyn for the City of Angels.
 He goes on to rap about the whole borough with specific shout outs to Bed Stuy, Canarsie, Red Hook, Bushwick, and Coney Island.

-“CONEY ISLAND BABY” BY LOU REID
+“CONEY ISLAND BABY” BY LOU REED